-In the major city of Aarhus, Denmark, Road users are now reaping the fruits of Bluetooth monitoring, with shorter, more stable travel times, as well as benefiting from digital signs that help them make informed decisions.
+In the city of Aarhus, Denmark, road users are now reaping the fruits of Bluetooth monitoring, with shorter, more stable travel times, as well as benefiting from digital signs that help them make informed decisions.

-If you drive around Aarhus with a built-in/switched on Bluetooth device, you will automatically be helping your fellow motorists to enjoy a faster and less congested journey.
+If you drive around Aarhus with a built-in/switched on Bluetooth device, you will automatically be helping your fellow motorists to enjoy faster and less congested journeys.
 Aarhus Municipality, the second largest city in Denmark, has been using intelligent sensors that detect motorists’ mobile devices for several years.
-The data collected is used to gain an in-depth insight into and an understanding of traffic flows and the development of traffic jams, in order to optimise the road network and reduce congestion.
+The data collected is used to gain an in-depth insight into and an understanding of traffic flows and the development of traffic jams, to optimise the road network and reduce congestion.

 Travel time savings and shorter queues